The Best Performing Mutual Funds in Each Category and How to Find Them

 Before diving into the quantitative aspects, you should consider which mutual fund is best for you by considering your own strategy, investing goals, and risk tolerance.

-While some mutual funds invest only in technology companies, others focus on emerging economies.
+Additionally, while some mutual funds invest only in technology companies, others focus on emerging economies.
 Mutual funds differ not only in their strategies, but also with regard to sectors, geographies, and company sizes.
 You should first decide what category of fund is right for you, then compare funds within that category.

-- Expense Ratio — how much of a fund’s assets are used for administrative and operating expenses such as fund manager compensation and auditing fees; expense ratio represents these costs as a percentage of the fund’s total assets; lower is better
+•Expense Ratio — how much of a fund’s assets are used for administrative and operating expenses such as fund manager compensation and auditing fees; expense ratio represents these costs as a percentage of the fund’s total assets; lower is better

-- Alpha — a performance measure that indicates the excess return of an investment against a chosen market index or benchmark; higher is better
+•Alpha — a performance measure that indicates the excess return of an investment against a chosen market index or benchmark; higher is better

-- Sharpe Ratio — a measure of the risk-adjusted return for a given investment; Sharpe ratio isolates an investment’s profits associated with risk-taking activities; higher is better
+•Sharpe Ratio — a measure of the risk-adjusted return for a given investment; Sharpe ratio isolates an investment’s profits associated with risk-taking activities; higher is better

 By identifying and understanding the best metrics for evaluating funds, we are one step closer to finding the best funds to invest in.

-The Best Mutual Funds in Every Category
+Identify the Best Mutual Funds in Every Category

 Starting in the YCharts Fund Screener, create a list of funds for each category that you want to explore.
 You can create, then save lists for multiple fund categories by changing only one filter, “Category Name,” in the Fund Screener.
 For example, we’re looking into the Intermediate Core-Plus Bond category.